CONMEBOL · FIFA Rank #1

 • Alexis Mac Allister — Liverpool playmaker, tactical intelligence

-• Cristian Romero — Tottenham defender, aggressive ball-winner — season-ending knee injury, serious World Cup doubt
+• Cristian Romero — Tottenham defender, aggressive ball-winner — ruled out with season-ending knee injury

 • Emiliano Martínez — Aston Villa goalkeeper, penalty shootout specialist